 Set up an appointment?

 This is very important because everything takes some level of commitment.
-For example, buying decision takes much higher commitment than just visiting some kind of website.
+For example, buying decision takes a much higher commitment than just visiting some kind of website.

 Your whole call to action will be based on this step, so don’t neglect it.